 Explore this exciting and diverse state with this insider’s guide to the best places to visit in Michigan.
 Michigan is a favorite vacation destination for nature lovers, photographers, adventurers, extreme sports enthusiasts, and anyone looking for an unforgettable experience.

 Places to Visit in Michigan

 The Great Lake State attracts visitors from around America.
 From the north shore of Lake Michigan to the Motown and Motor City heritage of Detroit, there are many reasons to visit Michigan.
 Michigander Sherry Trautman shares the very best places to visit in Michigan as recommended by a born and raised local.
 If you are looking for road trip ideas, add these places in Michigan to your trip.

-Relax and Rejuvenate on Mackinac Island
+1. Relax on Mackinac Island

 There’s a reason why Mackinac Island is such an idyllic island destination for adventurers, dreamers, and lovers.
 Close your eyes for a moment and imagine the soothing sounds of waves lapping against the rocks, the soft “clop, clop” sound of horse-drawn carriages slowly passing by and the warmth of the sun on your face.
 Since horse-drawn carriages, walking and bicycles are the only modes of transportation on the island, you’ll feel your body and mind slowly relax.

-- Rent a bicycle as the island is eight miles in circumference.
+- Rent a bicycle as the island is eight miles in circumference

 - Learn about the island’s history while touring Fort Mackinac (and if you are lucky, you might get to fire the cannon!)